Customize Enterprise Worker Configuration

 export TRAVIS_WORKER_DOCKER_CPUS=2

 To completely disable this setting, set the value to 0.
-Then resources will be used as needed, which means a single job can for example use all CPU cores.
+Then resources will be used as needed, which means a single job can be for example, use all CPU cores.

 export TRAVIS_WORKER_DOCKER_CPUS=0